Klay Thompson tears ACL in Game 6 of Finals | NBA.com

-Golden State Warriors guard Klay Thompson left Game 6 of The Finals with what his agent says is a torn ACL in his left knee, the team announced after the Warriors' season-ending loss to Toronto.
+Golden State Warriors guard Klay Thompson left Game 6 of The Finals with a torn ACL in his left knee, the team announced after their season-ending loss to Toronto.

 Klay Thompson injury update: pic.twitter.com/9b7dZfde9U— Warriors PR (@WarriorsPR) June 14, 2019

-Thompson was injured after being fouled by Toronto's Danny Green on a breakaway dunk attempt with 2:22 left in the third quarter as the Warriors, down 3-2, fought to keep their season alive.
-He immediately grabbed his left knee, writhing on the court in obvious pain as Golden State's medical staff raced out to provide attention.
+Thompson was injured after being fouled by Toronto's Danny Green and landing awkwardly on a breakaway dunk attempt with 2:22 left in the third quarter as the Warriors, down 3-2, fought to keep their season alive.
+He fell and immediately grabbed his left knee, writhing on the court in obvious pain as Golden State's medical staff raced out to provide attention.

 Thompson was helped off the court, then returned briefly to shoot a pair of free throws before limping back off.
 He was seen jogging in the hallways of Oracle Arena on his way to the Warriors' dressing room but was eventually ruled out.
 Thompson was later shown leaving Oracle on crutches.